bccarruth927/ticket_purchase/README.md

 # Ticket Purchase Webpage

+This project was a part of the CMST 388 course *Fundamentals of JavaScript* provided by UMGC.
+Below are a list of features I created using JavaScript to complete the assignment requirements.
+I also utilized this project as an opportuity to practice more Git commands and workflow to better master my skills using the tool.

 ## Features

 There are a few unique features to this webpage that I implemented to test various skills with JavaScript.
 Listed are the focal features of the project: